 “You look like shit Anodyne, did breaking my little barrier take its toll on you?”
 Xarius chuckled as he watched Anodyne twitch and spasm.

-Turning his head back to the planet Xarius snapped his fingers and another shimmer surrounded Hollow.
-“That is a shame, because they are so easy to make.”
+Turning his head back to the planet, Xarius snapped his fingers, and another shimmer surrounded Hollow.
+“That is a shame because they are so easy to make.”

 Anodyne tried his best to grin but found the uncontrollable twitches forced his face to a stern stare.

-“Your pathetic barrier did not do this to me, I did.”
+“Your pathetic barrier did not do this to me; I did.”

 “Strange.
 Never took you for one to self-harm.
 Looks like being separate from your planet has driven you insane.”
-Xarius leant back against his barrier, watching with joy as Anodyne appeared to be in pain.
+Xarius leaned back against his barrier, watching with joy as Anodyne appeared to be in pain.

-“Oh but you couldn’t be more wrong.”
+“Oh, but you couldn’t be more wrong.”
 Anodyne started to walk slowly towards Xarius.
-“Being separated from my planet cured me of my insanity, it gave me a clear mind with which I was able to see a solution to my problem.”
+“Being separated from my planet cured me of my insanity; it gave me a clear mind with which I was able to see a solution to my problem.”

-“But once I merged with my angel I regained all those years of pain and suffering, bringing back the madness.
+“But once I merged with my angel, I regained all those years of pain and suffering, bringing back the madness.
 A madness that fuels my powers.
-Now I remember what I needed to regain my strength, I have no reason to let you live.
-This is my planet, my home, and my play things that reside upon it.
+Now I remember what I needed to regain my strength; I have no reason to let you live.
+This is my planet, my home, and my playthings that reside upon it.
 And I do not share with those weaker than me.”

-Xarius pushed against Anodyne, placing him at the extent of his arms reach.
+Xarius pushed against Anodyne, placing him at the extent of his arm’s reach.

 His fist collided to no effect.
-Anodyne remained, twitching, and fidgeting before Xarius.
+Anodyne remained, twitching and fidgeting before Xarius.